This blog post was originally posted on April 4th, 2016 and was updated on July 14th, 2017

 Ingredients

-- 4 oranges peeled, pitted and cut into wedges
+- 4 oranges peeled and wedged

 - green olives to taste pitted and sliced